 These enable you to carry out some essential functions on our sites, they also help by minimising the need to transfer information across the internet.
 They are not stored on your computer and they expire when you terminate your browser session or logout of certain areas.

 We like to keep track of what pages and links are popular and which ones don’t get used so much to help us keep our sites relevant and up to date.
 It’s also very useful to be able to identify trends of how people navigate (find their way through) our sites and help us provide a more friendly solution.

 You’ll find more information about cookies at www.allaboutcookies.org, which gives details on how to delete cookies from your computer.
 For information on how to do this on your mobile phone browser, please see your handset manual.

 Cookies are used on our site to ensure that we give you the best experience on our website.
-If you continue without changing your settings, we’ll assume that you are happy to receive all cookies on our website.
 Some cookies are essential so you can move around the website and use its features.
 Without these cookies, some services you’ve asked for can’t be provided.
 These cookies don’t gather information about you that could be used for marketing or remembering where you’ve been on the internet.